Avashist1998/Avashist1998.github.io/content/posts/sorting_visualization.md

 ![](https://raw.githubusercontent.com/Avashist1998/Avashist1998.github.io/main/static/images/insert_sort.gif)

-### Final Thoughts
+## Final Thoughts

-I had a great time building the visualization, but looking back at the whole processes, I should have seperated the sorting logic and visual elements.
-I should have implemented a MVC design in the visualization, making the visualization reusable and expandable.
-I also mastered `D3.js` and will use when I can in the future.
+I had a great time building the visualization, but looking back at the whole processes, I should have separated the sorting logic and visual elements.
+My recommendation to fellow coders would be to implement a MVC design for the visualization, making the code reusable and expandable. `D3.js` is a great tool for data visualization, and will use it in the future.
 I hope you enjoyed looking at the different sorting algorithms, and comparing them.